NoroffFEU/development-platforms/src/content/docs/devtools/IDE/xcode-case-study.md

 ### Weaknesses
 - Only supports the development of Apple apps: Xcode is primarily designed for developing apps for Apple's platforms only.
 Its usefulness is limited for developers who need to build cross-platform apps or integrate technologies that are not related to Apple.
-- Can be resource intensive: As Xcode is a complex and feature-rich integrated development environement, it may be resource intensive, particularly on older or less powerful hardware.
+- Can be resource intensive: As Xcode is a complex and feature-rich integrated development environment, it may be resource intensive, particularly on older or less powerful hardware.
 As a result, sluggish performances and slow build times may occur for large projects.
 - Steep learning curve: Despite the user-friendly interface being accessible to developers of all levels, mastering Xcode's extensive feature set can take time and effort.
-Beginners may feel overwhelmed as patience and persistence is imortant in order to be proficient.
+Beginners may feel overwhelmed as patience and persistence is important in order to be proficient.

 ## Market Comparison
 Compared to its counterparts like for instance Android Studio and Visual Studio, Xcode offers native integration with Apple's ecosystem.
 Some counterparts worth mentioning are: